 In fact, many of the successful strategies I know as a marketer today, I originally learned during my time in the music industry.

-That's right, professional musicians can teach even the most corporate marketing professionals a thing or two about great inbound marketing.
+Yes, professional musicians can teach marketers at even the most corporate companies a few lessons on successful inbound marketing.

 Music (Content) Comes First